Eloping in style – Edinburgh City Chambers wedding

 Parliament Square & St Giles Cathedral

-Only a short walk away from the Registry Office, this area is great for photos with historic building in the background.
-I often take some photos on the steps of St Giles Cathedral.
-This area can be busy with tourists but I am usually able to find a secluded spot for an intimate session.
+Just a short walk from the Registry Office, this area offers a wonderful backdrop for photos with historic buildings in view.
+I often capture moments on the steps of St Giles Cathedral.
+While the area can be busy with tourists, I can usually find a quiet spot for a more intimate session.

 Royal Mile